There are currently no products in the cart.

 Understanding how each type of macronutrient functions within the body will help to paint a clearer picture of how they tie into our training.

-These are commonly referred to as essential amino acids, and can be found in foods such as meat and dairy.
-Whey protein, such as the New Zealand Whey Protein available on our website, is also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.
+These are commonly referred to as essential amino acids and can be found in foods such as meat and dairy.
+Protein supplements such as Grass-Fed Whey are also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.

 Carbohydrates are the body’s foremost energy source and are essentially sugars or starches that the body breaks down and turns into glucose, which is what provides our muscles with energy at a cellular level.